mcw-rcc/mcw-rcc.github.io/docs/cluster/jobs/running-jobs.md

 ### Fairshare

-Fairshare is a scheduler algorithm that manages job priority, based on a comparison of all cluster utilization, to promote equal use the cluster.
+Fairshare is a scheduler algorithm that manages job priority, based on a comparison of all cluster utilization, to promote equal use of the cluster.
 Fairshare tracks daily usage and uses data from the previous 7 days to adjust job priority.
 The effect of fairshare data is reduced each day using a decay factor.
 In practice, when a user increases their cluster utilization, their job priority is lowered compared to other users.

 Fairshare effectively allows infrequent users a fair chance to run their jobs on the cluster among the many jobs of more frequent users.